The Dispute Resolution Review: Japan

 - A provisional order preserving property is an order to temporarily prohibit the transfer of the possession or ownership of property that is the subject of the claim.
 This order is also usually issued by the court after the claimant's ex parte meeting with the judge.

-- Provisional orders preserving the status quo of the relationship between the parties (e.g., the labour relationship between the employer and the employee who has been allegedly discharged).
-This order may be issued only after holding a meeting with judge at which the respondent is given the chance to attend.
+- Provisional orders preserving the status quo of the relationship between the parties (e.g., the labour relationship between an employer and an employee who has been allegedly discharged).
+This order may be issued only after holding a meeting with the judge to which the respondent is given the chance to attend.

 As above, some categories of interim measures can be issued via ex parte review by the judge when the claimant can establish a prima facie case of the provisional relief sought.
 This does not necessarily mean that such provisional relief is freely granted because the claimant must prima facie prove the significant difficulty of future compulsory execution, or significant damage or imminent harm to the claimant, and the judge always considers possible counterarguments by the respondent.